Francesca Michelle-Lies, Professional Bio, Owner

 - BA Psychology, Cum Laude; Minors in Philosophy, Public Policy & Leadership (2009)

-- Clinical Yoga Therapy Certification at Loyola Marymount University in their celebrated Yoga Therapy Rx program (2015-2017)
+- 500 hour YTRx: Clinical Yoga Therapy Studies at Loyola Marymount University in their celebrated Yoga Therapy Rx program (2015-2017)

 - 500 hour Yoga Teacher Training Certification through the Himalayan Institute of Yoga Science and Philosophy (2014)